Hannibal046/nanoRWKV/README.md

 ![nanoGPT](assets/nanorwkv.jpg)

 The [nanoGPT](https://github.com/karpathy/nanoGPT)-style implementation of [RWKV Language Model](https://www.rwkv.com).
 It is a rewrite of [RWKV-v4neo](https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v4neo) and [HuggingFace Implementation](https://github.com/huggingface/transformers/blob/main/src/transformers/models/rwkv/modeling_rwkv.py) that aims to create a clean code base of RWKV for head-to-head comparison with GPT-series, while keeping in line with the simplicity and practicality of nanoGPT.
 So it could be used to train a GPT/RWKV model in this single repository.

-It is still an active projects and we are training a RWKV model with similar parameters to GPT-2 (124M) on OpenWebText, running on a single 8*V100 32GB node.
+It is still an active project and we are training a RWKV model with similar size to GPT-2 (124M) on OpenWebText dataset on a single 8*V100 32GB node.
 (Your sponsorship of A100 for testing bf16 would be greatly appreciated :)

 To keep track of the ongoing experiments, please see this [wandb project](https://wandb.ai/hannibal046/nanoRWKV?workspace=user-hannibal046).